OdooDataFlow/odoo_dataflow_scaffold/README.md

 The following options further configure the connection files during the scaffolding process:

-* When the `-d | --db` and `-t | --host` options are provided, the database name and hostname are stored in both the `connection.local` and `connection.conf` files.
+* When the `-d | --db` and `-t | --host` options are provided, the database name and hostname are stored in both the `local_connection.conf` and `connection.conf` files.
 The default hostname is `localhost`, and the default database user credentials are `admin/admin`.
 * The default user ID for RPC calls is `2`.
 You can change this using the `-u | --userid` option.
-* The `connection.local` and ` configured to establish encrypted connections when you specify a remote host.
+* The `local_connection.conf` and ` configured to establish encrypted connections when you specify a remote host.
 Connections remain unencrypted only when the database is located on `localhost`.
 * Scaffolding in an existing path preserves any existing files and directories.
 To overwrite them, use the `-f | --force` option.